swaptacular/swpt_accounts/protocol.rst

    value of this filed MUST be a non-negative number, SHOULD be the same for all accounts with the given debtor, and SHOULD be equal or bigger than ``86400`` (24 hours).

+transfer_note_max_bytes: int32
+   The maximal number of bytes that the ``transfer_note`` field in `FinalizeTransfer`_ messages is allowed to contain when UTF-8 encoded.
+This MUST be a non-negative number which does not exceed the general limit imposed by this protocol. [#note-limitations]_

 ts : date-time
    The moment at which this message was sent (the message's